One thing that can upgrade your bathing experience immediately? A new towel.

 We tested a couple of these unique waffle-weave towels (scroll down for our thoughts on the others), and while there’s a lot to like, they may not be for everyone — e.g., people who prefer the comfort of a thick and fluffy towel.
 For us, Pact’s Waffle Bath Towels were the perfect marriage of a traditional high-end cotton bath towel and a waffle-weave one.

 With a raised hexagonal-patterned texture and a clean, modern hem, it looks minimalist and striking, and it feels equally pleasing.
-Lighter weight than both Frontgate and Boll & Branch’s offerings and still highly absorbent, it feels like it’s actively whisking away the water, but it’s still comfortable against the skin and not at all scratchy.
+Lighter weight than both Frontgate and Boll & Branch’s offerings and still super absorbent (in fact, it was one of the best absorbent bath towels we tested), it feels like it’s actively whisking away the water, but it’s still comfortable against the skin and not at all scratchy.
 It’s a more rough-hewn texture, so it’s not a snuggly, fluffy option like many of the other brands we tested — again, personal preference may come into play.